-This document is the "Climate Literacy Guidebook (CLG)", that is, a Climate literacy useful a new 21st century skills for "future jobs.
-This document serves as a set of materials for the students who will participate in the Climate-University-for-Virtual Exchange (CLUVEX) (VE) Weeks.
-This document introduces basic concepts of climate system and its components, and basic knowledge of climate research, communications and climate competences and skills needed in future jobs.
+This document is the 2nd version of the "Climate Literacy Guidebook (CLG) - Reading materials for students participating in the CLUVEX Virtual Exchange Week", which serves as a primer on climate literacy-a critical 21st-century skill set for future employment.
+It is intended as a resource for students participating in the Climate-University-for-Virtual Exchange (CLUVEX) Virtual Exchange (VE) Weeks.
+This guide introduces foundational concepts of the climate system and its components, as well as essential knowledge in climate research, communication, and the competencies and skills requisite for future careers.

-The document has been written by the CLUVEX teams of University of Helsinki (UH, Finland), University of Copenhagen (UCPH, Denmark), Odessa State Environmental University (OSENU, Ukraine), Taras Shevchenko National University of Kyiv (TSNUK, Ukraine) and the Bioart Society, Finland.
+The guidebook has been collaboratively authored by the CLUVEX teams from the University of Helsinki (UH, Finland), University of Copenhagen (UCPH, Denmark), Odesa State Environmental University (OSENU, Ukraine)/ now Odessa I.I.Mechnikov National University (Mechnikov's ONU, Ukraine), Taras Shevchenko National University of Kyiv (TSNUK, Ukraine), Yerevan State University (YSU, Armenia), and the Bioart Society, Finland.